Walter P. Nickell Memorial Fund

 The Walter P. Nickell Memorial Fund was established by the family of Dr. Nickell to provide scholarships to students pursuing a career in museum natural history work.
 Student interests or majors are not restricted and all are encouraged to apply, although preference is given to Museum Studies minors.
 Scholarships are granted to students of good academic standing that are in financial need, and are assisting with projects within the Museum of Cultural and Natural History.
 Award amounts will be dependent upon the number of awards granted.

 Internship Program Award

-The Museum of Cultural and Natural History Internship Program Award is an endowment funded by gifts from John Harkins, Dr. Jay Martin, and Central Michigan University alumni, staff, retirees, and friends.
-Awards will be given to one or more students each year to assist with access to, and participation in, internship opportunities within museums in Michigan, across the United States, and abroad.
+The Museum of Cultural and Natural History Internship Program Award is an endowment funded by gifts from Central Michigan University alumni, staff, retirees, and friends.
+A competitive monetary award will be given to one or more students each year to assist with access to, and participation in, internship opportunities.
 This award is non-renewable and award amounts vary based on need.